Oneflow-Inc/oneflow-documentation/en/docs/basics_topics/async_get.md

 ###

 ### Get Mutiple Results Synchronously
 In this case, the job function returns a `tuple`.
-We get the resutls `labels` and `logits` in tuple synchronously, and evaluate the trained model in the above example, then output the accuracy rate.
+We get the results `labels` and `logits` in tuple synchronously.
+Also, we evaluate the trained model in the above example, then output the accuracy rate.

 Code: [synchronize_batch_job.py](../code/basics_topics/synchronize_batch_job.py)